HISHAN03/NeetCode/README.md

 ## Installation 🛠️

-To run NeetCode on your local machine, follow these steps:
+To run NeetCode on your local machine, u need to follow these steps:

 1. Clone the repository: